Skip to main content

 NameDisplay NameInfo

-input_dataInput DataThe data to convert.
-Accepts Data, DataFrame, or Message objects.
+input_dataInput DataInput parameter.
+The data to convert.
+Accepts Data, DataFrame, or Message input.

-output_typeOutput TypeThe desired output type.
-Options: Data, DataFrame, or Message.
+output_typeOutput TypeInput parameter.
+The desired output type, as one of Data, DataFrame or Message.

-Legacy processing components
+Legacy Processing components

-The following processing components are legacy components.
+The following Processing components are legacy components.
 You can still use them in your flows, but they are no longer supported and can be removed in a future release.

 Replace these components with suggested alternatives as soon as possible.